 Host a plain text file as a link.

 Drop a .txt file and get a URL.
-The text renders in the browser in a readable monospaced layout.
-Nothing to install.
+The recipient downloads the text from a clean page.
+Nothing to install on either end.

 Key points

 - Upload a .txt file, get a public link, share it.
-The text displays in any browser without download.
+The recipient downloads the file in one click.

 - Free with no signup; 25MB per file is enough for a novel-length manuscript.

-Free on upgrade to Pro for ten active text files, 25MB each.
-That's enough for a full novel manuscript with margin to spare.
-Server logs and chat exports are the most common things that push past it; for those, the Pro plan or a quick filter to trim the file is the answer.
-The same all of NudgeHost's hosting tools flow will pick up any other format you want to send alongside the text.
+The free plan covers ten active text files at 25MB each, enough for a full novel manuscript with margin to spare.
+Server logs and chat exports are the most common things that push past it.
+For those, upgrade to Pro or zip the file first; logs compress hard, and you can share a ZIP file so the archive travels as one download.
+The same dashboard lets you host a file alongside the text.

 Does the recipient need a text editor?